Pre-qualification

-In general, to pre-qualify is about passing or meeting an initial criteria or requirements before getting other opportunities opened up to such a person.

-Pre-qualification is a process whereby a loan officer takes information from a borrower and makes a tentative assessment of how much the lending institution is willing to lend them.
+Pre-qualification is a process involving passing or meeting initial criteria or requirements before getting other opportunities opened up to such a person or organisation.
+In the context of financial loans, for example, a loan officer takes information from a borrower and makes a tentative assessment of how much the lending institution is willing to lend them.

+The term is also used in the construction industry; supplier organisations may submit information about their finances, safety records and industry certifications so that they then might be invited to bid for contracts.

+Home loans

+The United States Small Business Administration has several pre-qualification programs that encourage potential homeowners to pre-quality.